-13 Reasons Why You Should Talk to Your Children About "13 Reasons Why" (after you watch it
+13 Reasons Why You Should Talk to Your Children About "13 Reasons Why" (After You Watch It)

 "13 Reasons Why" on Netflix has quickly become a popular topic between teenagers, parents, and adults alike.
 If you have not yet watched it, it's important to take some free time and watch it, particularly if the children you are caring for have watched it or are of an age where their friends are talking about it.
-In case you're questioning why you should watch it, here are some reasons:

 3. Watching it before your children do will give you the opportunity to process the heavy topics they touch upon, on your own, and prepare yourself for what your children are about to watch.
 This also affords you the chance to prepare them by speaking to them before watching it, and if they've watched it already, you can take the opportunity to process what they've seen.